 After college, it’s often hard to make friends that will last you a lifetime, but if you’re lucky, you’ll meet a small handful of them.

 I met one such friend at my last job; the lady who also taught yours truly how to make Thai Red Curry.
-Not only is my bestie Sheetal an amazing friend, she’s also a brilliant cook and feeds me anything I wish to eat every time I see her.
+Not only is my bestie Sheetal an amazing friend, but she’s also a brilliant cook and feeds me anything my heart desires when I see her.
 Let’s take a trip down memory lane on how we met, shall we?